elevata-labs/elevata/docs/source_backends.md

 # ⚙️ Supported Source Backends

-This document provides an overview of supported database platforms, tested SQLAlchemy dialects, and connection URI examples for **elevata**.
+This document provides an overview of supported database platforms, tested SQLAlchemy dialects,
+and connection URI examples for **elevata**.

+It describes how elevata connects to external systems for schema discovery,
+metadata introspection, and optional federated access at the Stage layer.
+Execution semantics are defined separately.

 ---